 Time Trials are faster than Solo, and it usually takes place on a road race track or airport taxiways and runways.
 There may be more than one car at time on the course, but the object is to turn a fast lap, not to beat the other car to the checker.
 Speeds are usually unlimited, but passing is strictly controlled, often restricted to straightaways.
-Under the Time Trials program, SCCA offers Club Trials (timed competition for street cars) and Track Trials (timed competition for race-prepared cars), with the difference mainly being the required amount of safety equipment.
+Under the Time Trials program, SCCA offers timed competition for regular street cars as well as for fully race-prepared cars.
+If your car is safe, there's a place for it on the track!

-Performance Driving eXperience (PDX) is also part of the Time Trials program.
-PDX is driving instruction at speed on a race track, with both classroom and in-your-car-at-speed instruction.
+Track Events (TE) are also part of the Time Trials program.
+TE is driving instruction at speed on a race track, with both classroom and in-your-car-at-speed instruction.
 A fourth element of Time Trials is Hillclimbs, but Reno Region currently does not offer any hillclimbs.

 How much do events cost?
 Do I have to be an SCCA member?

-The cost of a PDX/Trials event varies with the event format, but generally costs around $175 for one day, or $225 for two day events.
+The cost of a TE/TT event varies with the event format, but generally costs around $175 for one day, or $225 for two day events.